 Our social group sessions are held on weekends.
-During each session, our sessions focus on teaching developmentally appropriate social skills in a supportive, educational, and fun environment to children between the ages of 2 and 12 years old.
+During each session, our sessions focus on teaching developmentally appropriate social skills in a supportive, educational, and fun environment to children between the ages of 5-10 years old.

 Event Options: